utsecnet/PAW/xx - LAPS/README.md

 ***NOTE***: *If you mess up and need to undo the permission, you can right click the OU > Properties > Security Tab > Advanced button.
 There will be two ACLs you need to remove.*

 ## Install the LAPS agent
 Follow the instruction in the section titled, "04 - Deploy Software to PAW" regarding LAPS.
-The script above is can also be found in that section.
+The script above will also be found in that section.